btxtiger/ngx-link-preview/README.md

 #### • Two **required** parameters:
 ##### 1. `[apiRoute]="myApiRoute"`
 _apiRoute_ accepts any url, where you want to retrieve the metadata from.
-The target url will be attached as base64 urlencoded query parameter.
+The target url will be attached by the component as base64 urlencoded query parameter.
 ```ts
 /** API route where to get the meta data from, component will build the full request url
  * Schema: api.example.com/api/get-meta-data?url=d3d3LmV4YW1wbGUuY29t